 Cybersecurity uses people, processes and technology to protect businesses from cyber threats.

-Cyber Security Analysts, Threat Hunter, Blue Team, Red Team, Purple teams, Ethical Hackers/Penetration Testers, vCISO/CIO, and more.
+Managed Security Services, Cyber Security Analysts, Threat Hunter, Blue Team, Red Team, Purple teams, Ethical Hackers/Penetration Testers, vCISO/CIO, and more.

 Processes include Security Operation Centres (SOC), security compliance to industry standards, and security audits.
 A SOC runs 24x7x365 on digital assets in a business using many processes for monitoring, detecting and neutralizing cyber threats and attacks.
 Much like a symphony conducted by a well orchestra the flow of information from start of security threat detection and to end of issue resolution makes up the security processes of cyber security protection.
 A business may choose to comply with guidelines from security frameworks such as NIST and ISO27000.
 Regular security audits can be performed by businesses to insure that their security policy is being followed.
 All of these put together constitute the processes needed by a business to secure itself.